About Chapter - Pacific Northwest

-Through the final two decades of the 20th century, Seattle redefined rock music completely when Nirvana released Nevermind, a return to authentic but accessible heavy music.
-The release of Nevermind sent shock waves through the international rock community, making good on the Cascadian promise seen by early press in other countries.
-Bands like Green River, Mother Love Bone, Mudhoney, Pearl Jam, Soundgarden, Alice In Chains, and so many others followed suit.
+Through the final two decades of the 20th century, Seattle redefined rock music completely when Nirvana hit the mainstream with the release of Nevermind, sending shock waves through the international rock community, making good on the Cascadian promise seen by early press in other countries.
+Bands like Green River, Mother Love Bone, Mudhoney, Pearl Jam, Soundgarden, Alice In Chains, Hole, and so many others were instrumental in paving the way for this new sound.
+Around the same time, the feminist Riot Grrrl movement was buzzing and bands like Bikini Kill were leading the charge to, literally and figuratively, bring the “girls to the front” while rallying against misogyny, homophobia, and racism.

-Most recently the hip-hop genre saw a new level of cultural excitement with the independent-into-mainstream success of Macklemore & Ryan Lewis.
-This was built from a scene which witnessed the coming together of the rap community due to the persistent and creative efforts of artists like Sir Mix-A-Lot, Blue Scholars, and others.
+The hip-hop genre saw a new level of cultural excitement with the independent-into-mainstream success of Macklemore & Ryan Lewis.
+This was built from a scene which witnessed the coming together of the rap community due to the persistent and creative efforts of artists like Sir Mix-A-Lot, Blue Scholars, and many others.

 The Pacific Northwest Chapter reflects the independent and creative spirit of this region’s music makers.
-The Chapter is based in Seattle but also covers Portland, Ore., and even Hawaii.
-Events such as Songwriter's Summit, Studio Summit and Breakout Sessions foster an environment of creative expression which has defined Seattle and the Pacific Northwest as the place to look for the next reinvention of music.
+The Chapter is based in Seattle, WA but also covers Alaska, Hawaii, Idaho, Oregon, Wyoming, and parts of Western Canada.
+Events such as Songwriter's Summit and Studio Summit foster an environment of creative expression and DIY ethos which have defined Seattle and the Pacific Northwest as the place to look for the next reinvention of music.

 Please take a few minutes and explore not only what the Pacific Northwest Chapter is doing, but what all the Chapters have to offer in the way of professional development and opportunities for our members.